Concordium/concordium-base/smart-contracts/docs/src/general/contract-on-chain.rst

 Interacting with an instance
 ============================

-A smart contract module include functions for interacting with a smart contract instance.
+A smart contract module includes functions for interacting with a smart contract instance.

 .. note::